Skip to content

 #7 – Herdling – A Chill “Walk With the Flock” in 32:9

-Herdling is the calmest game on this list, and that’s exactly why it deserves the closing spot.
-Instead of explosions and neon noise, you get open landscapes, a slower pace, and the simple satisfaction of moving with your herd as the world rolls past.
-On a standard monitor it’s cozy; on 32:9 it feels closer to sitting in front of a small panorama.
+Herdling is the calmest game here, and that’s exactly why it belongs on the list.
+Instead of explosions and sensory overload, you get open landscapes, a slower pace, and the satisfaction of moving with your herd as the world rolls past.
+On 16:9 it’s cozy.
+On 32:9 it feels closer to a panorama.

-It’s also a great demonstration that super ultrawide isn’t only for hardcore players or competitive shooters.
+It also shows that super ultrawide isn’t only for hardcore players.
 Sometimes you just want to relax, enjoy the soundtrack, and let your eyes wander.
-Herdling lets the panel do the talking – you feel the width in every gentle turn of the camera.
+This is where 32:9 does the work quietly.

 Herdling – Super Ultrawide Gameplay Video